-Towles retired to devote himself fulltime to writing fiction.
+Towles retired to devote himself full time to writing fiction.
 His first novel, Rules of Civility, published in 2011, was a New York Times bestseller and was named by The Wall Street Journal as one of the best books of 2011.
-His second novel, A Gentleman in Moscow, published in 2016, was also a New York Times bestseller and was named as one of the best books of 2016 by the Chicago Tribune, The Washington Post, the Philadelphia Inquirer, the San Francisco Chronicle, and NPR.
-Both novels have been translated into more than 15 languages.
+His second novel, A Gentleman in Moscow, published in 2016, was also a New York Times bestseller and was named as one of the best books of 2016 by the Chicago Tribune, The Washington Post, The Philadelphia Inquirer, the San Francisco Chronicle, and NPR.
+Both novels have sold more than a million copies and been translated into more than 20 languages.

 Born and raised in the Boston area, Towles graduated from Yale University and received an M.A. in English from Stanford University.
 He serves on the board of Library of America and lives in Manhattan with his wife and two children.